istio/istio.io/content/en/docs/ops/troubleshooting/istioctl-describe/index.md

 We would love to hear your ideas for improvements!
 Please join us at [https://discuss.istio.io](https://discuss.istio.io).

-To remove the bookinfo pods and configurations used in this guide, run the following commands:
+To remove the Bookinfo pods and configurations used in this guide, run the following commands:

 {{< text bash >}}